ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-This way the action type when dispatching actions or registering reducers is validated and I got auto-completion.
+This way the action type is validated and I get auto-completion when dispatching actions or registering event handlers.
 Also I have a single place for defining new action types.
-This worked very well for me until I added reducers with parameters.
-As to be expected this lead to numerous manual lookups for the exact parameter name and runtime errors while adding new parameters to old reducers.
+This worked very well for until I added event handlers with parameters.
+As to be expected this lead to numerous manual lookups for the exact parameter name and runtime errors while adding new parameters to old event handlers.
 To fix this I came up with a second approach:

+_Typing of Action and Actiontype with parameter validation_

 ```
 interface ActionWithoutParams {